ditt0132/MM/ResourcePack-Generator.md

       # A list of armor types to hide in order to correctly override them
       HideBaseArmor: []

+      # Causes any hidden armor types to be auto-converted to a trim that looks like the vanilla armor
+      ConvertBaseArmor: true

     # Options for SHADERS
     Shaders:
       Enabled: false